 How to Keep Garland Fresh

 There is nothing like fresh cedar for holiday decorating and the aroma it brings.
 I use garland in several places in my home.
 My mantel, my kitchen window, around my front door, on my front porch railing, I even have it in my holiday guest bedroom.
+I also love hanging it with my Merry Christmas Printable Banner over my kitchen sink.

 I prefer real garland over faux, mostly because of the cost and the look.
 I keep thinking I should invest in one real looking quality strand of garland every year, but I’m too afraid it wouldn’t hold up to packing and storing year after year.
 But now that I know how to keep garland fresh, I’ll keep enjoying fresh cedar garland from Trader Joe’s or Costco.